-Muévete en Bici
+Muévete en Bici, Mexico City

-Biking Your Way through Mexico City
+Biking Your Way through Mexico’s capital city

 There’s nothing quite as magical as pedalling between the skyscrapers along Paseo de La Reforma on a Sunday morning.
 To your left, small children take free bike-riding lessons and to your right a large open-air zumba class explodes with music and energy.
 You look up and marvel at the Angel of Independence statue that sits in the middle of a large roundabout.
 You’ve never been able to get this close to it and really see the detail.
 As you continue onto Chapultepec Park, rollerbladers practice weaving between tiny cones and you smile as a local entertainer puts on a show for eager onlookers.